About

 Not all trips have directions, GPS, or maps.
 I've been asked not to disclose some locations.
 I am also adding new trips and going back through old trips.

-My goal is to keep this site sustainable, interesting, and ad-free.
+My goal is to keep this site sustainable, enjoyable, and ad-free.
+Supporting it will keep it going and prevent it from becoming yet another abandoned blog.

-I greatly appreciate your help.
-Thank you for supporting my work!
+Thanks for supporting my work!

 Guest Authors